Mortlake (Vic.)

 An assessment of population growth drivers in Mortlake reveals an overall ranking slightly below national averages considering recent, and medium term trends

 As of Feb 2026, Mortlake's population is estimated at around 1,568.
-This reflects an increase from the 2021 Census figure of 1,477 people.
-The growth of 91 people (6.2%) was inferred from AreaSearch's resident population estimate of 1,468 based on latest ERP data release by ABS in June 2024 and additional 7 validated new addresses since the Census date.
+This reflects a growth from the 2021 Census figure of 1,477 people, an increase of 91 (6.2%).
+The change was inferred from AreaSearch's estimate of resident population based on latest ERP data release by ABS in June 2024 and validation of seven new addresses since the Census date.
 This results in a density ratio of 4.4 persons per square kilometer.
-Mortlake's growth rate exceeded the SA4 region's 4.5%, marking it as a growth leader.
-Natural growth contributed approximately 39.0% to overall population gains, with other factors like overseas and interstate migration also positive.
+Mortlake's growth exceeded the SA4 region's 4.5%, making it a growth leader.
+Natural growth contributed approximately 39% to overall population gains recently, with all migration factors also positive.

 Frequently Asked Questions - Population